 According to Al and his handy AOSP diff script, here are the only changes in Android 4.2.1 (4.2.1_r1) open source code compared to Android 4.2 (4.2_r1).
 Note: There could be other changes in closed-source components.
 Read More

 Buried deep within the changelog of Android 4.1.2 that arrived today is a very welcomed change to the way expandable notifications are handled by the OS.
 Introduced in Jelly Bean, expanding and collapsing notifications originally required two fingers to operate.
 Not anymore!
 A handy gesture now allows easy expansion and collapsing with just one finger, making it easier to perform this task while holding a device in one hand.

 Collapsing is a little tricky at first and requires first pulling down and then up.
+Once you figure it out, it becomes a no-brainer, but is a little confusing if you don't know what you're doing.
 Read More